ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 - Send Handshake Messages
 The handshake protocol needs to be able to send messages over a transport to the remote peer to establish trust and negotiate keys.
-Protocols: All (TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2)
+Protocols: All (TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2, WireGuard, SRTP (DTLS))

 - Receive Handshake Messages
 The handshake protocol needs to be able to receive messages from the remote peer over a transport to establish trust and negotiate keys.
-Protocols: All (TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2)
+Protocols: All (TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2, WireGuard, SRTP (DTLS))

 - Identity Validation
 During a handshake, the security protocol will conduct identity validation of the peer.
 This can call into the application to offload validation.
-Protocols: All (TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2)
+Protocols: All (TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2, WireGuard, SRTP (DTLS))

 - Source Address Validation
 The handshake protocol may delegate validation of the remote peer that has sent data to the transport protocol or application.
 This involves sending a cookie exchange to avoid DoS attacks.
-Protocols: QUIC + TLS
+Protocols: QUIC + TLS, DTLS, WireGuard

 - Key Update
 The handshake protocol may be instructed to update its keying material, either